Skip to main content

 What is Outpatient Mental Health?

-Outpatient mental health care is a type of treatment that is provided to patients who are living at home, who are not admitted to a mental health facility, generally by visiting a therapist.
+Outpatient mental health care is a type of treatment that is provided to patients who are living at home, who are not admitted to a mental health treatment facility, generally by visiting a therapist.

 Outpatient mental health care is best suited for patients with mild to moderate mental illness and represents the vast majority of mental health care.
 Outpatient mental health care can provide many benefits, including: